The Tulip Stairs

 The Tulip Stairs are so named because of the floral patterns (which resemble tulips) on the wrought-iron balustrades, although some suggest the flowers might actually be fleurs-de-lis.

-On the one hand, the Dutch Tulipmania of the early 17th century coincides with the period in which the Queen's House was being built.
+On the one hand, the Dutch Tulipmania of the early 17th century coincides with the period in which the Queen's House was built.
 Tulips had been recently introduced to Europe from the Ottoman Empire and had become a huge fad, especially in the Netherlands.
-Their popularity was so immense that they were even used as a form of currency at one point.
+Their popularity was so immense that they were even used as a currency at one point.

 Tulips can symbolize perfect love, immortality, wealth, and status.
-Given that the Queen's House was commissioned by Anne of Denmark, wife of James I, as a “house of delight” for the queen’s pleasure and the site of court entertainment, using tulips as a decorative motif would have been quite apt.
+Given that Anne of Denmark, wife of James I, commissioned the Queen's House as a “house of delight” for the queen’s pleasure and the site of court entertainment, using tulips as a decorative motif would have been quite apt.

 On the other hand, Anne of Denmark did not live to see the house and stairs completed.
 The project was left to Queen Henrietta Maria, a French princess by birth, who became the queen consort of King Charles I of England (son of James I).
 Being of French origin, Queen Henrietta Maria had grown up around the fleur-de-lys, which was the royal symbol of France and her personal badge.
-If the designs on the 'Tulip Stairs' were inspired by the fleur-de-lys, then this could be a nod to Queen Henrietta Maria's French heritage.
+If the 'Tulip Stairs' designs were inspired by the fleur-de-lys, then this could be a nod to Queen Henrietta Maria's French heritage.

 The start of the Civil War in 1642, however, meant that Henrietta Maria had little time to enjoy the House she had helped to complete.
 In 1644 she escaped to France; her husband Charles I was executed in 1649.